davidgondelach/DESTO/README.md

 ### Acknowledgments
-The contributions by Dr. Piyush M. Mehta in the design and implementation of the code are acknowledged.
+Initial versions of the code were based on work by Dr. Piyush M. Mehta, see https://doi.org/10.2514/1.G004793.

-The MATLAB code for Jacchia-Bowman 2008 model was developed by Meysam Mahooti (copyright 2018) and was downloaded from https://www.mathworks.com/matlabcentral/fileexchange/56163-jacchia-bowman-atmospheric-density-model (version 2.0.0.0).
+The MATLAB code for the Jacchia-Bowman 2008 model and solar radiation pressure and third-body perturbations was developed by Meysam Mahooti (copyright 2018) and was downloaded from https://www.mathworks.com/matlabcentral/fileexchange/56163-jacchia-bowman-atmospheric-density-model (version 2.0.0.0) and https://www.mathworks.com/matlabcentral/fileexchange/55167-high-precision-orbit-propagator (version 2.1.1.1).

 The MATLAB code for the SGP4 model and several time and reference frame routines was developed by David Vallado (and others) and was downloaded from https://celestrak.com/software/vallado-sw.php.